jarrarhaider1214/docs/pages/user-guide/components/access-management/access-management.md

 **Team:** A Team is simply a collection of Users and Roles they have been assigned.
 A Role can be assigned to one or more Teams and one Team can have multiple roles for different Users. e.g. you can create one Role for full access of Cluster and other Role for full access of Network.
 You can then assign those two Roles to different Users within the team based on the access level they will be needing to complete their tasks.

 **Users:** On Ultramesh, access is provided to the users based on the Teams they are part of.
 Users can be assigned Teams depending upon their responsibilities.
 Users that have been given any kind of access and are part of a team will appear here.

-There is also a feature of manual or role based request for a new role/group requirements

 > **Note:** Access Management menu will only be available to the Team Lead user of the platform.